Nebula1084/Dionysus/README.md

 The build of the project is quite tricky.
 The original intention is to build the client into a static bundle and compile it into the static file directory of server jar package.
-But the client project couldn't be bundled since the Deck GL dependency.
+But the client project couldn't be bundled because of the Deck GL dependency.
-You can try to configure the project to make the artifact built and modify the build.gradle under server project.
+You can try to configure the project to make the artifact built and modify the `build.gradle` under `server` directory.
 Let the server copy the artifact into the jar package.

-Now, we just compile the server.
-First you need to down and copy following files into the directory `server/src/main/resources/`.
+Now, we just compile the `server`.
+First you need to download and copy following files into the directory `server/src/main/resources/`.
 You can find the data from this link [yelp-dataset](https://www.kaggle.com/yelp-dataset/yelp-dataset/data).
 ~~~
 yelp_business_attributes.csv